Who can receive Income Assistance

 - You can apply if you live off Reserve.
 You apply the same as a non-Aboriginal person.

-You should tell the worker that you have a disability.
-There are other supports and programs that you may be eligible for.
-Your worker may ask you to have your doctor confirm your disability.
+You should tell the caseworker that you have a disability.
+There are other supports and programs that may help you.
+Your caseworker may ask you to have your doctor confirm your disability.

 You may be eligible if you are 16 to 18